agpavlik/React-Notes/README.md

 }

 function Header() {
-  // 3 step - consuming context value
+  // 3 step - consuming context value.
-  const { onClearPosts } = useContext(PostContext);
+  // We need to get 'onClear Posts' function from the context.
+Let's remove all the props there because we are no longer receiving props.
+And instead, let's now read this function right here from the context.
+So to do that, use another React hook - useContext.
+This hook returns the entire value that we passed into the context.
+We can destructure it and take out only the part that we want. const { onClearPosts } = useContext(PostContext);

   return (